MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/project-creating.md

 **Effort**, **Start date**, **End date**, and **Duration** are used to describe the schedule of the task.
 By assigning values to these attributes, you can determine the schedule for the task.

+Additional schedule attributes include:
 - **Effort hours**: An estimate of the hours required to complete the task.
 - **Duration**: The number of work days it will take to complete the task.
 - **Schedule ID**: The auto-generated ID is used to order tasks in the hierarchy.
 Dependencies between the tasks manage the actual order in which the task are worked on.

 ### Staffing attributes

 Staffing attributes are accessed through the **Resources** field in the schedule.
+You can either search for an existing resource, or click **Create** and in the **Quick Create** pane, add a project team member as a new resource.

 > ![Staffing attributes accessed through the Resources field](media/project-3.png)